UVADS/git-basics/docs/forks-branches.md

 ## Upstream

-Repotories that are linked with GitHub already have a remote configuration generally called "origin".
+Repositories that are linked with GitHub already have a remote configuration generally called "origin".
 This is a reference to the external hosted version of a repository, i.e. the destination when you `git push` or the source when you `git pull`.

 To see your remote settings for a specific repository, use the verbose output of the `git remote` command:
 ```